SSU Writing Style Guide

 - In general, confine capitalization to formal titles used directly before an individual's name.

-~Pope John Paul – President Obama
+~Pope John Paul met with President Obama.

 - Lowercase and spell out titles when they are not used with an individual's name